-- Paying at the address on the card - once you’ve paid we'll give you your item there and then.
+- Paying in person - once you’ve paid at our enquiry office, we'll give you your item there and then.

 - Paying by post - we'll deliver your item to you, if there's no one home and it’s too big for your letterbox or needs a signature, we will leave a 'Something for you' card.

 There may be a reference number provided at the bottom of the card.
 This number will help us to identify your item for redelivery.
 Don't worry if there isn't a reference number you can still pay your fee.